|Tying Charity quilts|

 |Making blocks at Hillsboro Saturday Market|

 We individualize our presentations based on the needs of the group with whom we’re working.
 A simple visual presentation is available for audiences of all kinds including youth, seniors, and the disabled, from novice to advanced quilters.
-Our committee strives to engage a broader audience with the history and art of quilting.
-Let us know if your group is interested in learning more at firstname.lastname@example.org.
+We strive to engage a broader audience with the history and art of quilting.

 |Winter Wonderland at Valley Art Association|